RyanFardeen/Payment-Gateway-Integration/README.md

-Project By A Ryan Fardeen
+Project By : A Ryan Fardeen

-Task : Payment Gateway Integration
+Task 3 : Payment Gateway Integration

-Fr
+Languages Used for Front-End : HTML, CSS and JAVASCRIPT

+API Used : RazorPay for Payment